 By simply having a handful of nuts, having a dark leafy green salad with some olive oil dressing, eating some fresh avocado, or spreading some natural nut butter on a piece of multigrain toast, you can help fight off constipation while also providing the body with valuable nutrients.

 Citric acid acts as a great stimulant to the digestive system as it helps flush toxins from the body.
-Lemon juice serves as an excellent source of citric acid and can be easily added to a glass of water or tea.
+Lemon juice is an excellent citric acid source and can be easily added to a glass of water or tea.
 What is great about this option is that it also increases water intake.

 5 – Coffee:

-Coffee has been shown to serve as a great way to stimulate your colon and make that trip to the bathroom much easier.
-Other hot drinks that work much like coffee are hot herbal tea with lemon juice or honey.
-Be sure to keep drinking water regularly alongside your coffee intake or constipation could become worse.
+Coffee has been shown to be a great way to stimulate your colon and make that trip to the bathroom much easier.
+Other hot drinks that work like coffee are hot herbal tea with lemon juice or honey.
+Be sure to keep drinking water regularly alongside your coffee intake, or constipation could become worse.

 6 – Ginger and Mint Tea:

-Both of these types of tea serve as great home remedies for digestive issues.
-Peppermint contains menthol, which has an antispasmodic effect that relaxes the muscles of the digestive tract, thereby making it easier to pass food through the digestive tract.
-Ginger has a warming effect that helps the body generate more heat which can make for faster digestion.
-Add some lemon as mentioned above and you have a great combo.
+Both types of tea serve as great home remedies for digestive issues.
+Peppermint contains menthol, which has an antispasmodic effect that relaxes the digestive tract muscles, thereby making it easier to pass food through the digestive tract.
+Ginger has a warming effect that helps the body generate more heat, making for faster digestion.
+Add some lemon, and you have a great combo.

 7 – Raisins: